 Homework: Homework is due on the day noted in the syllabus.
 Homework from the textbook must be on a separate paper and ready to be handed to the instructor.
+Workbook sheets should be torn out and handed in.
 Also, you must self-correct the workbook homework in a different color pen using the answer key at the end of the workbook.
 Late homework assignments and workbook exercises that are not self-corrected will not be accepted and students will receive no credit.